"What they hell we doin' down here?" Joe asked as he followed Levon into the rustic, busy restaurant.

 Joe did not stop or return.
 He walked outside and down the steps directly to Lundy's jeep.
 After he sat down in the

-jeep, he turned on the radio and began to change stations.
+he turned on the radio and began to change stations.
 He didn't see the white car that had been following them come

 from behind a row of parked cars and pull up beside the jeep.